 The Partnership's purpose is to acquire and hold as long-term investments a portfolio of federally tax-exempt mortgage revenue bonds which have been issued to provide construction and/or permanent financing of multifamily residential apartments.
 At June 30, 2010, the Partnership held 20 tax-exempt mortgage bonds secured by 20 properties containing a total of 3,408 rental units.
 Six of the entities that own the apartment properties financed by six of the Partnership's tax exempt bonds were deemed to be Consolidated VIEs of the Partnership at June 30, 2010 and, as a result, these bonds are eliminated in consolidation on the Company's financial statements.
-Additionally, two bonds secured by the three Ohio Properties subject to a sales agreement (See Note 5 and below) are eliminated in consolidation on the Company's financial statements.
 At June 30, 2009, the Partnership held 15 tax-exempt bonds secured by 14 properties containing a total of 2,425 rental units.
-Six of the entities that owned apartment properties financed by six of the Partnership's tax exempt bonds at June 30, 2009 were VIEs of the Partnership and, as a result, these bonds were eliminated in consolidated on the Company's financial statements.
+Six of the entities financed by six of the Partnership's tax exempt bonds secured by 14 properties containing a total of 2,425 rental units.
+Six of the entities financed by six of the Partnership's tax exempt bonds at June 30, 2009, the Partnership's tax exempt bonds at June 30, 2009 were VIEs of the Partnership and, as a result, these bonds were eliminated in consolidated in consolidated on the Company's financial statements.